 - On a graduate scheme, you are likely to be one of several graduate hires.
 An entry-level job tends to be a single vacancy for just one engineer, although occasionally there may be a couple of positions available.

 - A graduate scheme lasts for around two years and, upon completion, graduates usually move into a permanent role.
 A graduate job is likely to be a permanent contract from day one.
-You may be given more work and responsibility, and your career may progress faster.

 What industries can materials engineers work in?